cython/cython/docs/src/reference/language_basics.rst

 Conditional Statements
 =======================

-* Similiar semantics of the C pre-processor
+* Similar semantics of the C pre-processor
-* The following statements can be used to conditinally include or exclude sections of code to compile.
+* The following statements can be used to conditionally include or exclude sections of code to compile.

  * ``IF``
  * ``ELIF``